Built on Experience, Education, and Real Life

 They reflect learning history, environment, clarity of communication, and consistency over time.

 With the right education and steady application, meaningful change is possible.
+That belief underpins everything at Candid Dog Training.

 “People get a dog because they want a friend.
 People hire a dog trainer because they don’t want their friend to be an asshole”